-Updated AUGUST 2021: The AGCO has expressly stated that they will not be issuing licenses enabling delivery of cannabis.
-Therefore, you will not be able to offer cannabis delivery services unless you are an existing AGCO-licensed store and you are temporarily authorized by AGCO to do so.
+Update: The AGCO has expressly stated that they will not be issuing licenses enabling delivery of cannabis.
+Therefore, you will not be able to offer cannabis delivery services unless you are operate an AGCO-authorized brick and mortar store

 If you are completely new to the cannabis world, I highly recommend you read my piece on how to open a dispensary.